 European citizenship gives you the right to live, work and do business in all 28 European Union countries — like France, Spain, Germany, and Sweden.

-There are a lot of benefits to that.
-For example, if you’re not finding the right employment opportunities at home, you can broaden your search to Europe.
+There are a lot of benefits to acquiring citizenship in Europe.
+For example, if you’re not finding the right employment opportunities at home, you can broaden your search to European countries.
 And if you have children, they would get access to the European educational system, which is mostly free.

-A second passport & citizenship also ensures that, no matter what happens next in your country, you always have another place to go, to live, to work, to do business, to retire, and in some cases, even seek refuge.
+A second passport & dual citizenship also ensures that, no matter what happens next in your country, you always have another place to go, to live, work, do business, retire, and in some cases, even seek refuge.

 That way, when things go bad, you can take yourself and your family out of harm’s way.